 Additional information

-Table 1: Cumulative summary of winter malting barley parent performance 2016-2019
+Table 1: Cumulative summary of winter malting barley parent performance 2016-2019.

 Figure 1: Germination index (GI) phenotypic distributions change over time (TP1, TP2, TP3) based on molecular marker scores at GA20ox1 and MKK3 at the SD2 locus.
 Haplotypes of lines are shown that genotypically resemble AAC Synergy (PHS susceptible, high malting quality), Conlon (PHS resistant, moderate malting quality), or are recombinants.
 N refers to the number of lines in the AAC Synergy/Conlon biparental family that were included in the Cornell spring barley panel and have GI data.
 Recombinant lines resemble Conlon at TP1 (one week post-physiological maturity) indicating dormancy but more closely resemble AAC Synergy at TP2 (1.5 months post-PM) and TP3 (3 months post-PM).